george-labs/george-backend-hiring/docs/assumptions.md

 ### Iteration 3
 The user should provide 1 file name as the argument The provided file is not considered big data so i work with it in memory

+### Iteration 6
+Average will be returned with precision to 2 decimal point